Suicide is the 9th leading cause of death for people living in New Mexico.

 Suicide Rates in New Mexico

 New Mexico’s initiative focuses on “promoting suicide prevention as a core component to health care services and promoting and implementing effective clinical and professional practices to assess and treat individuals at risk for suicidal behaviors.”
 The CAMS Framework has been proven through multiple randomized clinical trials to be the best assessment, intervention and treatment to reduce suicide ideation.
-It is recommended by such groups as the Zero Suicide Initiative, the Center for Disease Control (CDC), and The Joint Commission’s Sentinel Event Alert: Detecting and treating suicide ideation in all settings.
+It is recommended by such groups as the Zero Suicide Initiative, the Center for Disease Control (CDC), and the Sentinel Event Alert (PDF) by the Joint Commission.

 While it is important that communities learn how to identify the signs of suicide risk, it is crucial to have a network of healthcare providers in place and trained in evidence-base suicide-specific treatment to whom people identified as suicidal may be immediately referred.